-A Contractor will be engaged through a competitive tender, managed by DFAT but evaluated by DFAT and MFAT, to coordinate and support regional and national activities and facilitate and manage PHAMA Plus partnerships and interventions.
+A Managing Contractor will be engaged to coordinate and support regional and national activities, and facilitate and manage PHAMA Plus partnerships and interventions.
 The Contractor will deliver the Program from a central program management office (PMO) in Suva, Fiji.
 The implementation team will include locally engaged professionals to facilitate export market systems development and coordinate program activities in at least six Pacific Island countries: Fiji, PNG, Samoa, Solomon Islands, Tonga and Vanuatu.
 The primary functions of the Contractor will include: